jacobdufault/fullinspector/guide/docs/upgrading.md

 The `BaseBehavior` and `BaseScriptableObject` types  were removed in the default distribution for 2.5, as Full Inspector now allows the default serializer to be easily selection upon import.

+## The easiest way to update

+1. Import Full Inspector into an empty project
+2. Exit Unity completely
+3. Open up your actual project, delete just the `FullInspector2` folder.
+4. Copy over the version of Full Inspector you just imported into the empty project.
+5. Restart Unity, you're good to go!
+Delete your dummy project.

 ## Q/A: No `BaseBehavior` or `BaseScriptableObject` type

 If you are getting error messages about no `BaseBehavior` \ `BaseScriptableObject` type, then there are a number of ways to solve this issue.